jzhu50/PretendingGreatness_jiayingz16_victorc353_chongtianm_jessicay3632/README.md

     - You can visit the link via several methods:
         - Control + Clicking on the link
         - Typing/Pasting http://127.0.0.1:6969 in any browser
-    - To close the app, press control + C when in the terminal
+    - To close the app, press control + C in the terminal

 ```
 * Running on http://127.0.0.1:6969